WORCESTERSHIRE MILITARIA MUSEUM

 General Alfred Mason Gray Jnr.
 USMC.

-General "Al" Gray Jnr. was the 29th Commandant of the US Marine Corps and CO of 2nd Marine Division, as well as the 4th Marine Amphibious Brigade.
-A highly respected and beloved officer who served with distinction in Korea and Vietnam, renowned for his skills in communications, special operations and promotion Maneuver Warfare in the Corps.
+General "Al" Gray Jnr. was the 29th Commandant of the US Marine Corps. and CO of 2nd Marine Division, as well as the 4th Marine Amphibious Brigade.
+A highly respected and beloved officer who served with distinction in Korea and Vietnam, renowned for his skills in communications, special operations and for promoting manoeuvre tactics in the Corps.

 Maker: Kingform Cap Company.